Established Ad Platforms, Vs. Thinking About Where Your Tribe Gathers

 - It could include offline, print, or direct mail.

-Basically the sky is the limit, but in the case of considering where your demographic gathers, you may well end up spending less on a lead, because these modalities are not saturated.
+Basically the sky is the limit, but by thinking broadly and asking your demographic gathers, you may well end up spending less on a lead, because these modalities are not saturated.

 Marketing is not complicated; it’s noticing the people in your demographic of your offering.
 That’s all.
-It’s placing a notice in a place where it can get attention, and making that offer irresistible when people see it.
+It’s placing a notice in a place where it can get attention, and marketing is done *well* when you make that offer irresistible when people see it.

 What To Do When You Have Their Attention